siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_2_basic_eln.md

         Film thickness:
         Comments:
 ```
 At this stage, we have created the skeleton for our custom schema.
-Lets add a type for each of the quantities in the schema using the keyword `type`, which will define the kind of values that can be used for each quantity.
+Let's add a type for each of the quantities in the schema using the keyword `type`, which will define the kind of values that can be used for each quantity.
-A comprehensive list of all the values that `type` accepts can be found [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/basics.html#type).
+A comprehensive list of all the values that `type` accepts can be found [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/basics.html#type){:target="_blank"}.
 We will also add `units` to the numerical quantities to define their physical meaning.

 In our example, we will use the following types for our data:

 - text (str)
 - numbers (np.float64)
 - date and time (Datetime)